halimbahae/blog.moroccands.com/clsozzyhz000c09l48u6g2mbb.md

 # Convert scraped data to DataFrame and save to Excel
 df = pd.DataFrame(scraped_data)
-df.to_excel('mubawab_data.xlsx', index=False)
+df.to_excel('scraped_data.xlsx', index=False)
 ```

-With web scraping as our trusty pickaxe, we delve into the digital mines of Mubawab, extracting nuggets of real estate data to fuel our predictive models and illuminate the path to informed decision-making.
+With web scraping as our trusty pickaxe, we delve into the digital mines of the website, extracting nuggets of real estate data to fuel our predictive models and illuminate the path to informed decision-making.
 Let the data adventure begin! 🏠💻

 # [Data Cleaning](https://hashnode.com/draft/65bccc56d821d9fd24722c81#heading-datascleaning)